jonshiach/graphics-book/_sources/_pages/03_textures.md

     gl_Position = vec4(position, 1.0);

     // Output texture co-ordinates
-    uv = UV;
+    UV = uv;
 }

 ```

 You may notice some changes from our vertex shader from [Lab02 Basic Shapes in OpenGL](vertex-shader-section).
-We now have a second input `UV` which is a 2-element vector which are the $(u,v)$ texture coordinates which are outputted as the 2-element vector `uv` (remember that the `gl_Position` vector is passed to the fragment shader by default).
+We now have a second input `uv` which is a 2-element vector which are the $(u,v)$ texture coordinates which are outputted as the 2-element vector `UV` (remember that the `gl_Position` vector is passed to the fragment shader by default).

 #### Fragment shader